 Another partnership was formed between Luminant (a subsidiary of Energy Future Holdings, formerly TXU) and Mitsubishi Heavy Industries (MHI) in February 2009.
 Luminant holds an 88% ownership share in Comanche Peak Nuclear Power Company and MHI a 12% share.
 The joint venture was set up to fund project development costs during the period preceding the issuance of the COL for two US-Advanced Pressurized Water Reactor (US-APWR) units at Comanche Peak (units 3 and 4).
 Luminant submitted the COL application in September 2008, but as design certification for the US-APWR reactors was delayed the COL was suspended.
 In May 2011 the NRC concluded that there were no environmental considerations that would hinder the project.
 Luminant's loan guarantee application was accepted by the DOE.
 Mitsubishi has withdrawn as a joint venture partner.

-Progress Energy applied for for four AP1000 units – two at its Shearon Harris site in North Carolina in February 2008, and two at its new site in Levy County, Florida in July 2008.
-Following revisions to the Levy COL application in April 2013, the COL safety evaluation was completed in September 2014 and the COL is now expected in 2016.
+Progress Energy (now Duke) applied for for four AP1000 units – two at its Shearon Harris site in North Carolina in February 2008, and two at its new site in Levy County, Florida in July 2008.
+Following revisions to the Levy COL application in April 2013, the COL safety evaluation was completed in September 2014 and the COL was approved in October 2016.
 This is now a Duke Energy Florida project.
 The Shearon Harris application was proceeding towards being granted at the end of 2014, but in May 2013 Duke Energy (which had taken over Progress) asked the NRC to suspend the COL review due to projected electricity demand being low for next 15 years

 Other applications and plans